Chronic traumatic encephalopathy (CTE) is a type of dementia. You can get it from repeated blows to the head and repeated concussion.

 The only known way to prevent CTE is to avoid repetitive head injuries.
 Although many head injuries are difficult to predict or avoid, there are ways to reduce your risk.

-- wearing the recommended protective equipment during contact sports
+wear protective equipment when playing contact sports

-Content supplied by the NHS and adapted for Ireland by the HSE.
+Content supplied by the NHS and adapted for Ireland by the HSE